 I started training co-workers back in the mainframe days -- the administrative staff didn't understand how a mainframe worked because no one had ever shown them.
 At first I set up informal classes and trained at lunch and after work.
 Then the demand grew to the point where the classes became formal and I ended up training our users from all over the country.
 That became a recurring theme with me -- almost all my clients ask me to perform some level of training for their staffs.

 At Hewlett-Packard I was offered official Trainer status.
-I trained 1000+ users in Microsoft NT, Lotus, and many internal applications.
+I trained 1000+ users in Windows, productivity tools suites, and many internal applications.
 They even flew me to Denver regularly to teach Engineers how to use an Informix database application.

 I can train you and your staff on almost any component of Microsoft Office, Windows, internet safety and anonymity, security, and encryption.

 Contact me to discuss how I can train your staff to use their computers more efficiently and more effectively.